openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 In most operating systems the cache directory is a temporary directory.
 On iOS, the cache directory corresponds to the application library’s Caches directory.
 Files in this directory are not backed up to online storage, and can potentially be deleted by the operating system if the device’s available storage space is too low.
 For more information, see

-“Controlling file backup and caching” on page 677
+"Controlling file backup and caching" on page 677

 .